Nature711/nature711.github.io/content/Efforts/HoYoverse Project/Insight -- Interview Talking Points.md

 After the change, the goroutine count stabilized, memory usage flattened, and the service ran continuously without any further OOM restarts.
 This not only made the Insight system production-ready, but also strengthened my ability to debug cross-module concurrency issues and handle reliability problems in distributed systems.

 ---
+## Impact Stories

+### Black-box vs. white-box

+Before Insight, when services complained ‘cross-region is slow,’ our infra team have no way to figure out which part is causing the issue, whether it's the service themselves or the intermediary components.
+After Insight, we had standardized probes running from every region.

+Once a BU experienced latency spike in their cross-region request, and suspected that there was issue with our infra components.
+We used our metrics to see that there's no latency / overloading issue with the intermediary components, thus narrowing down the problem to the service itself.

+This had saved us a huge amount of time of unnecessary debugging.

+---
 ## Follow-up Q&A

 [[Insight -- Follow-up Q&A]]